We're hiring sales reps in the Omaha metroSee the role →

 Material Selection

-Fiber cement costs more per square foot than vinyl, engineered wood falls between the two.
-James Hardie with ColorPlus finish adds a premium over field-painted options.
-Vinyl remains the budget choice, though material quality varies significantly between manufacturers.
-Long-term cost includes maintenance.
-Fiber cement requires painting every 10-15 years unless pre-finished, vinyl needs no painting but may require replacement sooner.
+Fiber cement costs more per square foot than vinyl, with engineered wood sitting between them.
+ColorPlus factory finish adds a premium over field-painted Hardie.
+Vinyl is the budget choice, and quality varies a lot between manufacturers.
+Long-term cost includes paint cycles.
+Fiber cement needs repainting every 10-15 years unless pre-finished.
+Vinyl needs no paint but usually needs replacing first.

 Property Characteristics